RajathPrabhu221/SCL_Maxo/README.md

 # First project of Team - Ayusheer

 This is a kind of WebApp mainly used to conduct online classes.
-This platform is very much helpful especially in current situation, where almost every company conducts meetings through Virtually.
+This platform is very much helpful especially in current situation, where almost every company conducts meetings Virtually.

 ## Project Description